eokuwwy/open-midi-rtc-schema/README.md

 ### Existing documents
 Open source specs that conform to the schema can be found here: [https://github.com/eokuwwy/open-midi-rtc-specs](https://github.com/eokuwwy/open-midi-rtc-specs)

-[See the list](./list.md) of apps, software, and hardware that use the Open MIDI Realtime Schema.
+[See the list](./list.md) of apps, software, and hardware that use the Open MIDI Realtime Control Schema.